 This input and the two HDMI outputs allow for 8K/60Hz and 4K/120Hz pass-through.

 Bear in mind that only one of the HDMI inputs supports 8K.
-However, all the HDMI ports allow upscaling lower-resolution content to 8K.
+However, all the HDMI ports allow upscaling of lower-resolution content to 8K.

 If you need more than one 8K input, you will either need to buy an 8K HDMI switch – or connect your devices directly to your TV.